 Winning your hearing means you keep your license and avoid further consequences.
 However, if the DOR determines that these elements are proven by a preponderance of evidence, your license suspension or revocation will be enforced according to state laws and prior offenses.

-Understanding Missouri’s License Suspension & Revocation Penalties
+Missouri License Suspension & Revocation Consequences

-- Chemical Test Refusal: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.
+- Chemical Test Refusal: Triggers a 1-year revocation under Missouri’s implied consent law and makes you ineligible for a hardship license for 90 days.

 If you’re facing a license suspension, revocation, or denial in Boone County, MO, you might still be able to legally drive under specific circumstances with a Limited Driving Privilege (LDP).
 Eligibility often requires filing an SR-22 insurance certificate and installing an Ignition Interlock Device (IID).
 Once approved, an LDP—available after 30 days from the administrative hearing period—may allow you to drive for: